 Requests that were successfully served.
 This is the most important row in the table.

-What is a good number: For most sites, a 2xx rate in the high 90% range is healthy.
-A sudden or significant drop warrants investigation.
+What is a good number: A 2xx rate of 80–98% is typical for most websites, depending on how your site handles redirects.
+Sites with extensive URL routing or redirect logic will naturally have a lower 2xx percentage because a larger share of traffic is classified as 3xx.
+A sudden or significant drop in the 2xx rate warrants investigation — check which other category is increasing.
 A red trend indicator on this row means your success rate decreased and should be reviewed, especially if it is a large drop.

 3xx Redirect